wandb/helm-charts/charts/wandb/docs/globals.md

 By default we use an single, non-replicated Redis instance.
 If desired, a highly available Redis can be deployed instead.
-To install an HA Redis cluster one needs to set redis.cluster.enabled=true when the GitLab chart is installed.
+To install an HA Redis cluster one needs to set redis.cluster.enabled=true when the W&B chart is installed.

 ```yaml
 global: